BUCOMPAdvancedDevelopment/advanced-development-assignment-Thomas-Wood/Readme.md

 ## tests

-This folder contaisn all the unit tests for this project.
+This folder contains all the unit tests for this project.
 It makes use of the [unittest](https://docs.python.org/3/library/unittest.html) framework for Python.

 # Tests

-_Description of the layout of the tests_
+Each file tests a single other file.
+The test file is the name of the file being tested prefixed by "test\_".
+For example: main.py is tested in the test_main.py file.

 # Useful commands